eth3real-code/buspassenger/README.md

 # buspassenger
 🚌 FiveM buspassenger
-Minimalist client script for FiveM to enable the 'bus' and 'airbus' models to be used as passenger vehicles (with a player-inside check)
+- Minimalist standalone client script for FiveM to enable the 'bus' and 'airbus' models that are created by the native NPC traffic. abailable to be used as passenger vehicles (with a player-inside check)